 The SpitFire Audio SOFT Piano is a brilliant little bit of free software from spitfire audio’s free range of plugins titled ‘LABS’.
 This particular piano was sampled by Nick Taylor using a matched pair of Schoeps MK4 microphones on a ‘Felt’ piano.

 The recordings took place in ‘Air Adel Studios’ in London and have been treated and sampled using the highest possible standards, delivering a really truthful and honest sounding piano with all the delicate and subtle nuances you would expect from a real piano.

-Regarding the capability of most midi piano keyboards, The ‘LABS’ range of plugins exceeds standard expectations and aims to work in a way similar to NI’s Kontakt Player.
-Not only does it give users a really playable experience, but it also provides a platform that can be built upon and used moving forward as a versatile sampler for other instruments like drums, brass, strings etc.
+Regarding the capability of most MIDI piano keyboards, The ‘LABS’ range of plugins exceeds standard expectations and aims to work in a way similar to NI’s Kontakt Player.
+Not only does it give users a really playable experience, but it also provides a platform that can be built upon and used moving forward as a versatile sampler for other instruments like drums, brass, strings and more.